Willoughby Bertie, 3rd Earl of Abingdon1

 M, #12625, b.
 30 April 1784, d.
 16 October 1854

-Montagu Bertie, 5th Earl of Abingdon was born on 30 April 1784.1 He was baptised at St. George's Church, St. George Street, Hanover Square, London, England.
-He was the son of Willoughby Bertie, 4th Earl of Abingdon and Charlotte Warren.1 He married, firstly, Emily Gage, daughter of General Hon.
-Thomas Gage and Margaret Kemble, on 27 August 1807 at St. George's Church, St. George Street, Hanover Square, London, England.2 He married, secondly, Lady Frederica Augusta Kerr, daughter of Vice-Admiral Lord Mark Robert Kerr and Charlotte MacDonnell, Countess of Antrim, on 11 March 1841 at St. George's Church, St. George Street, Hanover Square, London, England.2 He died on 16 October 1854 at age 70 at Wytham Abbey, Berkshire, England.2 He was buried on 24 October 1854 at Rycote Chapel.2 His will was probated in May 1855.2
+Montagu Bertie, 5th Earl of Abingdon was born on 30 April 1784.1 He was the son of Willoughby Bertie, 4th Earl of Abingdon and Charlotte Anne Emily Warren.1 He was baptised at St. George's Church, St. George Street, Hanover Square, London, EnglandG.
+He married, firstly, Emily Gage, daughter of General Hon.
+Thomas Gage and Margaret Kemble, on 27 August 1807 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He married, secondly, Lady Frederica Augusta Kerr, daughter of Vice-Admiral Lord Mark Robert Kerr and Charlotte MacDonnell, Countess of Antrim, on 11 March 1841 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He died on 16 October 1854 at age 70 at Wytham Abbey, Berkshire, EnglandG.2 He was buried on 24 October 1854 at Rycote Chapel, Haseley, Oxfordshire, England.2 His will was proven (by probate) in May 1855.2

 Citations